danott/www.danott.me/site/books/better.md

 ---
-title: Better: How Jesus Satisfies the Search for Meaning
+title: "Better: How Jesus Satisfies the Search for Meaning"
 author: Tim Chaddick
 stars: 3
 isbn: 9781434705235